What are limescale reducers and inhibitors & how do they work?

 A professional plumber or heating engineer can assess your situation and make a recommendation.

-Do you get a limescale reducer with a new boiler?
+Do you get a limescale reducer with a new boiler as standard?

 Who can fit a limescale inhibitor?